usdot-jpo-ode/asn1_codec/README.md

+# Changes, etc.

+- IMPORTANT: There is one executable (`acm`) that performs both encoding and decoding depending on options used when starting.
+- The `-T` options is used with either `-T encode` or `-T decode` to specify the behavior of the module during execution.

+     - One one conditional was added to make the above work, so it isn't a significant performance penalty; also the code was refactored to reuse several important parts.

+- The encoder will use UPER to ASN.1 encode the XML in the payload section of the metadata.

+     - Right now we are just dealing with TIM MessageFrames so this should be sufficient.
+     - Should be fairly easy to modify if we need to add other encodings.

+- The XML path: OdeAsn1Data/payload/dataType text information is adjusted as it moves through the ACM.

+     - After ENCODING this text is changed to: us.dot.its.jpo.ode.model.OdeHexByteArray
+     - After DECODING this text is changed to: us.dot.its.jpo.ode.model.OdeXml (Note: not sure what is the write type string to use here).

+- The DECODER does use the elementType and encoderRule tags to determine which types of decoding to perform.

 # Required Encoding / Decoding Rules

 - SAE j2735 ASN.1 is encoded into UPER (unaligned packed encoding rules): compiler api commands - uper_decoder and uper_encoder.